sarops/Wireshark/Wireshark_Problem1.md

 2) When enough data has been captured, the capture can be stopped.
 Enter the packet analyzing phase; The various indicators of unusual activity can be High Traffic Volume, Unusual Protocols and Suspicious IP Addresses.
 All three can be investigated by the use of the Statistics menu.

 “IO Graphs” can help visualize traffic over time, and spikes that deviate from normal traffic patterns can appear (High Traffic Volume).

 "Protocol Hierarchy" checks for unknown or unexpected protocols.
 If there are any protocols not typically used in the work environment, this can be further investigated (Unusual Protocols).

 "Statistics" helps identify any unfamiliar IP addresses generating substantial amounts of traffic and/or communicating with internal devices (Suspicious IP Addresses).

+3) Filter and Drill down traffic by the use of display filters.
+They help isolate traffic further through queries (for example, dns.qry name == "1.0.168.192.in-addr.arpa" && dns.qry.type == 12)